danbev/learning-ai/notes/kgp.md

 relationship.
 For example, "Dan" "likes" "icecream".
 This is a very simple example but it can be used to represent complex relationships between content accross documents.
-# Create an ascii art diagram of the KGP process

 ```
    Source         Relationship      Destination